Account-based marketing | Hub pages

 ABM is a B2B marketing strategy that’s rapidly grown in popularity.
 According to the ABM Leadership Alliance, 87% of marketers who have implemented ABM report a higher ROI than any other type of marketing.

 Rather than wasting time selling to unqualified leads, ABM focuses on selling directly to the highest-value accounts.
-It’s all about efficiency, aligning your marketing and sales teams to promote long-term growth that boosts revenue.
+It’s all about efficiency, and aligning your marketing and sales teams to promote long-term growth that boosts revenue.

 In this guide, we’ll take you through what exactly ABM is, the benefits it can provide your B2B business, and marketing tactics that utilize ABM.